DubMonster/android4lumia.github.io/faq.md

 ### I want to go back to Windows Phone but I have not made a backup.

-If you have not made a backup, you cannot go back to Windows Phone because every device is unique.
+It's possible to go back but **we will not** cover it up here, check the FAQ for more info.
+If you have not made a proper backup, you cannot go back to Windows Phone because every device is unique.

 ### My phone got damaged!